jabezmcc/ZoomClicker/README.md

 <h3>INSTALLATION INSTRUCTIONS:</h3>

 <h4>Windows executable:</h4>
 Download install_ZoomClicker.exe and double-click on it.
 Follow the prompts on the installer and ZoomClicker will be installed on your computer.
 An icon will be added to your start menu to start the program.
-Right-click this icon and choose unistall if you want to uninstall the program.
+If you decide you want to uninstall the program, right-click this icon and choose "unistall".

 <h4> MacOS:</h4>
 Use the Python source code (untested).